 In light of changes to the regulatory provisions governing financial assurance obligations and recognizing the degree of remedial work that had been completed at the involved sites, in 2013, the NJDEP authorized the Company to terminate the original Trust Agreement and create two separate Trust Agreements for the two remaining sites requiring remediation.
 As such, the original Trust was terminated, and the funds were returned to the Company.
 Thereafter, (in 2014) two separate "Remediation Trust Fund Agreements" were created: one funded at \$2.3 million, and the second funded at \$302 thousand.
 In February 2019 one of the trusts was terminated.
-At December 31, 2023 and 2022, the amount of the trust fund totaled approximately \$675 thousand and \$551 thousand, respectively, reflected as funds in escrow on the accompanying nonconsolidated statements of financial position.
+At December 31, 2024 and 2023, the amount of the trust fund totaled approximately \$599 thousand and \$675 thousand, respectively, reflected as funds in escrow on the accompanying nonconsolidated statements of financial position.

-The Company reflected a provision of approximately \$729 thousand as of December 31, 2023, \$350 thousand was recognized as a current liability and \$379 thousand as a long-term liability, and \$457 thousand as of December 31, 2022, \$1 thousand recognized as a current liability and \$456 thousand as a long term liability related to these environmental issues, and are included in provisions in the statements of financial position.
+The Company reflected a provision of approximately \$153 thousand recognized as a long-term liability as of December 31, 2024, and \$729 thousand as of December 31, 2023, \$350 thousand recognized as a current liability and \$379 thousand as a long-term liability related to these environmental issues, and are included in provisions in the statements of financial position.
 Amounts charged to profit and loss in 2023 related to site remediation totaled \$569 thousand.
-Changes in provisions as of and for the years ended December 31, 2023 and 2022 follow:
+Changes in provisions as of and for the years ended December 31, 2024 and 2023 follow:

 \$ thousands

-2023 2022
+2024 2023

-Balance, January 1 457 728
+Balance, January 1 729 457

-Current year expense 569 243
+Current year expense - 569

-Payments (297) (514)
+Payments (576) (297)

-Balance, December 31 729 457
+Balance, December 31 153 729

-Other provisions related to restructuring amounted to \$6.2 million as of December 31, 2023, recognized as a current liability, and \$10.2 million as of December 31, 2022, \$10.2 million recognized as a current liability and \$9 thousand recognized as a long term liability.
-Other non-restructuring provisions amounted to \$1.8 million recognized as a long term liability.
+Other provisions related to uncertain tax positions amounted to \$5.1 million and \$3.3 million and other restructuring costs amounted to \$300 thousand and \$3.3 million, recognized as current liabilities as of December 31, 2024 and 2023, respectively.
+Other non-restructuring provisions amounted to \$1.8 million recognized as a long-term as of both December 31, 2024 and 2023.